sjacob2019/Credit-Card-Fraud-Detection/README.md

 From this plot, we can see that there is a general trend of fraudulent transactions of going in the negative PC1, positive PC2, and negative PC3 direction.
 Meanwhile, the large bulk of legitimate transactions seem to occur near a zero value for all three principle components.
 Another observation from the 3-D plot is that nearly all of the false positives trend towards the negative direction in all 3 principle components shown.
 This shows one of the limitations to our approach to DBSCAN as it failed to identify these trends in the dataset that are easily identified in this plot.

 Our expectations for DBSCAN were not very high when we first experimented with it due to the high-dimensionality of the data, but we also expected DBSCAN to perform better than K-Means due to the ability for DBSCAN to not rely on linear decision boundaries, which we found to be a huge issue for K-Means clustering.
-While DBSCAN did not perform quite as well as GMM, it was more proficient at properly clustering the genuine transactions with a precision of over 99%.
+While DBSCAN did not perform quite as well as GMM, it was more proficient at properly clustering the genuine transactions with a specificity of over 99%.
 Overall, DBSCAN proved to be serviceable to clustering the dataset, and serves as an important stepping stone to more robust and accurate supervised classifications that we will explore next.

 # 7 Conclusion